 Mix Messages and Requests¶

-delay time (you can set it in topic
+delay in topic

 IMPORTANT TIP: If you intend to have your chatbot wait for a user input and respond to it before moving on, make sure you choose

 Make a Request.
 Otherwise, your chatbot simply ignores any user input even if the message is worded like a question.
 As the example shown below, T6 will not wait for a user's input but T5 will.
 Note the chat icon appearing on T5, indicating T5 is a "true" question.

 Juji AI chatbots support several types of requests, e.g., choice-based and free-text requests.
 While choice-based questions are quick and easy for users to answer, they gather limited information for a chatbot to act upon.
 Moreover, choice-based answers can be easily "cheated" (e.g., a user simply makes a random choice without even reading the request).
 On the other hand, free-text questions, especially open-ended questions, can often garner rich and meaningful responses, but they take more time and effort for users to respond.
 We want users to want to respond fully.
 The character and personality of the bot can be absolutely critical in that regard.

 To keep users engaged over the course of a chat narrative be sure mix choice-based and free-text requests.
 Our research shows that the optimium ratio is 2:3, with two (2) choice questions for every three (3) free-text inquiries.
 We have found that proportion normally works very well.